-The Department of Astronomy & Astrophysics is located in Room 456 Mendel Science Center.
-The general office number is 610.519.4820.
+The Department of Astrophysics & Planetary Science is located in Room 456 Mendel Science Center.
+The general office number is 610-519-4820.
 (Directions to campus).

 Astronomy is one of the oldest sciences and throughout the ages mankind has had a fascination for observing the night sky and recording the movements of the Heavens.
 Living in the Space Age, we are fortunate to be of the generation which pioneers the exploration of the environment beyond our own planet Earth.

 There are plenty of career opportunities for astronomy majors.
 If you're talented, commit yourself strongly, and work hard, you may end up as a professional astronomer.
 Many of these are astronomy professors; others work as researchers for NASA or other research organizations.